servicepack: The Go Framework That Actually Understands How Real Development Works

 • Dockerfile and Dockerfile.dev — Your custom images (optional overrides)

+Define a target in your Makefile?
+It overrides the framework version automatically.
 Need custom packages or build steps?
 Copy the framework Dockerfile and customize it.
-The build system will use your version automatically.
+The build system uses your version automatically.

 Service Filtering: Run What You Need